Lutherwaves/debug-my-dinner/content/pages/cooks/crispy-porchetta.md

 title: Crispy Porchetta
 date: '2024-12-23'
 author: content/data/person1.json
+excerpt: >-
-excerpt: A crispy and juicy pork wrap that your taste buds will thank you for.
+  Crispy, savory pork wrap that your taste buds will thank you for.
+A spectacular way to cook a fairly plain piece of pork.
 featuredImage:
   type: ImageBlock
-  url: /images/abstract-feature1.svg
+  url: /images/20241225_193213.jpg
   altText: Thumbnail
   elementId: ''
   styles: